Policies and Procedures

 APPEALS:

-Any appeal of a penalty must be referred to the on-site Tournament Director immediately upon completion of the player in question’s round.
-The Tournament Director’s decision shall be final.
+Any appeal of a penalty must be referred to the on-site Tournament Administrator immediately upon completion of the player in questions round.
+The Tournament Administrators decision shall be final.

 If the player in question does not appeal immediately upon conclusion of his round all penalties shall stand.